unicode-org/icu/docs/ide4j/vscode/README.md

 ```

 3. Run `ant init` in the `icu4j` directory
-4. Create a new workspace and add the following directories to it:
+4. Create a new workspace and add each of the following directories to it:
     - `icu4j/main/classes/*` (all directories at that path)
     - `icu4j/main/tests/*` (all directories at that path)
     - `icu4j/tools/misc`